plgd-dev/doc/content/en/architecture/component-overview.md

 @enduml
 {{< /plantuml >}}

 From this moment on, the device is reachable to all authorized clients and devices.
-Resource update requests received by a particular Gateway where the client is connected are forwarded to the [Resource Aggregate](#resource-aggregate).
-Successful command validation precede storing and publishing of this event to the [Event Bus](#event-bus), to which is the CoAP Gateway subscribed.
-If the update request event targets the device hosted by this instance of the CoAP Gateway, [UPDATE](https://tools.ietf.org/html/rfc7252#section-5.8.2) is forwarded over the authorized TCP channel to the device.
+Resource update requests received by a particular Gateway to which the client is connected are forwarded to the [Resource Aggregate](#resource-aggregate).
+Successful command validation precedes storing and publishing of this event to the [Event Bus](#event-bus) to which the CoAP Gateway is subscribed.
+If the update request event targets the device hosted by this instance of the CoAP Gateway, an [UPDATE](https://tools.ietf.org/html/rfc7252#section-5.8.2) is forwarded over the authorized TCP channel to the device.
 The device response is forwarded to the [Resource Aggregate](#resource-aggregate), which issues a resource updated event, updating the resource projection and informing the client that the update was successful.

 #### Resource Update